 Dan thought.
 “I visited my father over the Summer.
 He was a professor of religious studies.
 I think religions are really interesting.”
 He peeked at the girl with the bible, but she buried herself in the book.
 “He showed me lots neat books.”

-“Danny-Boy, what was your favorite book he’s ever showed you?”
+“Danny-Boy, what’s your favorite book he’s ever showed you?”

 “Dante’s Inferno,” said Dan.

 “Because,” said the short girl with the eraser, “his nickname is Dainty.
 It’s like he’s the star!”

-“Is it now?
+“Is that so?
 What makes you Dainty, Danny-Boy?”

 “He’s so cleanly.
 Watch!”
 She blew eraser-crumbs onto Dan’s side of the table.
 He cringed, brushed the crumbs into his hand, and tossed them in a trashcan.
 “See?
 He didn’t even brush ’em on the floor!”

 “Give me your name and confess your motives for mutilating your poor eraser.”